 So I started looking for other solutions, and I decided to design and build a clone from scratch.

-As part of my research, I ordered the book that everyone recommends for building a spectrum clone, “The ZX Spectrum ULA” by Chris Smith; it is a very well written and informative book, spent much night reading and pondering on my approach in building a Spectrum clone.
+As part of my research, I ordered the book that everyone recommends for building a spectrum clone, “The ZX Spectrum ULA” by Chris Smith; it is a very well written and informative book.
+I spent many nights reading and pondering my approach to building a Spectrum clone.

 While researching, I found several open-source ZX Spectrum projects, like the Harlequin 48K / 128K, ZX Uno, and many more.
 And of course, I lust over the Spectrum Next, hoping to support the 3rd issue in the future if there is one.